sscabtsv/Flow-Remastered/README.md

 Window:load()  -- always last
 ```

-See `Demo.lua` for a fully working walkthrough of every feature.
+See `Library/Demo.lua` for a fully working walkthrough of every feature.

 ## Files